 Don’t wait until you are completely peopled out to take time to refuel.
 Take a little time each day to walk alone, write, read or whatever you need to build a reserve of calm and comfort.
 Then you can show all the way up for the people you love.

-There’s no time for guilt about who we are and what we need to best love up our people.
+There’s no time for guilt about who we are and what we need to feel well and best love up our people.